carolFrohlich/Frohlich-AMX-BrainMusic/brainhack-report.md

 But instead of playing all keys, we choose only the ones that are in a certain scale.
 This is done first by calculating the tone of the brain, which is always a number between 36 and 84:
 $(global signal \% 49) + 36$.
 Second, we calculate the smallest key we can play with the tone: $(tone \% 12) + 36$ Third, we calculate all keys we can play from the smallest key using a scale.
-Finally, we scale each time course in the matrix from the smallest to the biggest key we can play on the piano.
+Finally, we scale each time course from the smallest to the biggest key we can play on the piano.
-Even though all keys will be within the range, some will not be in the allowed key set.
-In this case, we shift them to the closest allowed key.
+Some keys will not be in the allowed key set.
+Then, we shift them to the closest allowed key.
-In this sense, we build up the pitches in a way most notes sound good together and also maintain the shape of the functional data.
 An example of allowed set of keys is shown in Figure \ref{figure}.

-When calculating the tempo, the simplest method we can do is to play each note for the same time as the TR.In our case, 2 seconds.
+The simplest method for creating the tempo is to play each note for the same time as the TR.
+In our case, 2 seconds.
 In spite of this method being true to the data, it generates boring music.
 For addressing this problem, we use a temporal derivative for calculating the tempo, assuming we have 4 tempos (whole, half, quarter and eighth note).
 In the time course, if the modulus distance between time point \textit{t}  and \textit{t + 1}  is big, we interpret it as a fast note, or an eighth note.
 However, if the distance between \textit{t} and \textit{t + 1} is close to zero, we assume it is a slow note, or a whole note.
 Using this approach, we map all the other notes in between.
-In this way, we have some variability in the tempo, making the music less boring, but still being true to the data.

 The third music component is the volume.